Lambert of Maastricht: Patronage

 Lambert is the patron of the city of Liège and of Freiburg im Breisgau, where a relic of his head is located since 1190.

 His feast day in the Roman Catholic Church calendar is 17 September.
 The Lambertusfest in Münster has long been a folk holiday, celebrated for two weeks culminating on the eve of 17 September.
 Children build "Lambertus pyramids" of branches, decorated with lanterns and lamps around which they dance and sing traditional songs (known as Lambertussingen or Käskenspiel).

-A few churches in Germany and Belgium are dedicated to Saint Lambert.
+A few churches in Germany, Belgium, and The Netherlands are dedicated to Saint Lambert.

 Relics

 Lambert's relics in Liège are kept in four glass jars, which in turn are held in a red box, which also holds documents related to previous examinations of the relics (done in 1896, 1938 and 1985, according to the Liège diocese).
 In October of 2023, they were opened again, and this time a medical investigation was to be done as well.